lukas-krecan/ShedLock/README.md

 }
 ```

-Alternatively, you cen define a bean of type `ScheduledExecutorService` and it will automatically get used by the tasks
+Alternatively, you can define a bean of type `ScheduledExecutorService` and it will automatically get used by the tasks
 scheduling mechanism.

 ![TaskScheduler proxy sequence diagram](https://github.com/lukas-krecan/ShedLock/raw/master/documentation/scheduler_proxy.png)